BZoennchen/supercollider-book/_sources/chapters/supercollider/basics.md

 In ``sclang`` there is no ``return`` keyword.
 We only have to call ``func.value`` for functions and not for methods of an object or class.
-A functions always returns the content of the last evaluated statement, in this case ``x``.
+A function always returns the content of the last evaluated statement, in this case ``x``.
-In my personal opinion an additional keyword can make the code more readable.
+In my personal opinion, an additional keyword can make the code more readable.

-To see what I mean by making use functions as first-class objects we can look at the [control structures](https://doc.sccode.org/Reference/Control-Structures.html).
+To see what I mean by making use of functions as first-class objects we can look at the [control structures](https://doc.sccode.org/Reference/Control-Structures.html).
-``if`` is in fact a function which takes three arguments:
+``if`` is in fact a function that takes three arguments:

 1. the condition
 2. a function which is executed if the condition is ``true``
 3. a function which is executed if the condition is ``false``

-Compare the following code that returns ``10`` if the argument of ``func`` is ``10`` and a random integer between 0 and 19 (20 exclusive).
+Compare the following code that returns ``10`` if the argument of ``func`` is ``10`` and a random integer between 0 and 19 (20 excluded).

 ```isc
 (